xhuliokondakciu/InteractiveDataVisualization/README.md

 During development period the trial version of Highcharts is used.
 This will be changes later to a licensed version after the development is done.
 But during the meatime the highcharts .NET wrapper will have its trial expire after one month of usage.
 This issue can be detected if after uploading a file to be processed on the workspace the thumbnail of the chart is empty and the chart can't be opend.
 Opening the the developer tools of the browser and checking the errors will also confirm this.
 On the request response when opening the chart you should see the message that the trial has expired.
 To fix this issue this step should be followed:

 * Uninstall the Highsoft.Highcharts nuget package from all the projects where it is used
-    * KGTMachineLearningWeb
+    * DataVisualization
-    * KGTMachineLearningWeb.Common
+    * DataVisualization.Common
-    * KGTMachineLearningWeb.config
+    * DataVisualization.config
-    * KGTMachineLearningWeb.Domain
+    * DataVisualization.Domain
-    * KGTMachineLearningWeb.Models
+    * DataVisualization.Models
 * Install latest version of Highsoft.Highcharts nuget package to all the projects again
-    * KGTMachineLearningWeb
+    * DataVisualization
-    * KGTMachineLearningWeb.Common
+    * DataVisualization.Common
-    * KGTMachineLearningWeb.config
+    * DataVisualization.config
-    * KGTMachineLearningWeb.Domain
+    * DataVisualization.Domain
-    * KGTMachineLearningWeb.Models
+    * DataVisualization.Models
 * Clean solution
 * Rebuild solution
 * Re-deploy application